Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 Placid ( tranquil ): a person is placid, if he/she does not get upset or excited quickly. <br>
 Skittish ( restive ) : nervous , or excited easily or unpredictable. <br>
 vociferous : describing that someone is loud or noisy. <br>
+indecorous ( unseemly ) : a behavior that is treated as inappropriate , offensive. <br>